 These communities offer condominium, townhome, or detached homes in contained communities where a monthly fee covers all outdoor maintenance and membership in pool/tennis/community room activities.
 No personal care or transportation are offered.
 Units are bought/sold through realtors or developers.

 These communities provide housing, services, and health care to people of retirement age.
 The community provides increasing levels of care to meet the needs of residents from independent living through assisted living and skilled nursing care.
 There is usually an entrance fee and a monthly fee.

 Apartment-style housing and congregate dining with a coordinated array of supportive personal and health services, available 24-hrs/day to residents who have been assessed to need these services, including residents requiring long-term care.
 Many include a secure community for residents with memory loss.

 See Assisted Living

-These residential skilled nursing facilities provide 24-hr. supervision by licensed nurses.
+These residential skilled nursing facilities provide 24-hour supervision by licensed nurses.
 Care must be prescribed by a physician.
 Emphasis is on medical care with various therapies supplementing medical treatment.
 Other services such as meals, housekeeping, and recreational services are also provided.
-For an up-to-date list of local facilities and recent state performance assessments of all facilities in the U.S. See www.medicare.gov.
+For an up-to-date list of local facilities and recent state performance assessments of all facilities in the U.S. See medicare.gov.

 See Nursing Homes

 Provides an alternative to institutional assisted living or nursing home care for frail, disabled, or elderly persons.
 Clients are placed with a trained caregiver who provides room, board, and personal care services.
 Supportive health and social services are provided.
-Licensed by the NJ Department of Health & Senior Services.
-Includes Camden, Burlington, Gloucester and Mercer Co.
+Licensed by the State of New Jersey Department of Health & Senior Services.
+Includes Camden, Burlington, Gloucester, and Mercer Co.